 Transportation in Mirror Lake State Park

-There are various areas in the park that have parking available, but you still might have a hard time finding a spot that’s big enough to accommodate your RV.
+Various areas in the park have parking available, but you still might have a hard time finding a spot that’s big enough to accommodate your RV.
 The best thing to do is set up your RV at a campsite and head out to explore the park in a smaller vehicle.

 Campgrounds and parking in Mirror Lake State Park